-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students
+Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 2757 C1 Total first-time, first-year (freshman) women who applied 3908 C1 Total first-time, first-year (freshman) men who were admitted 1728 C1 Total first-time, first-year (freshman) women who were admitted 2464 C1 Total full-time, first-time, first-year (freshman) men who enrolled 579 C1 Total part-time, first-time, first-year (freshman) men who enrolled 1 · · · · · · C1 Total full-time, first-time, first-year (freshman) women who enrolled 734 C1 Total part-time, first-time, first-year (freshman) women who enrolled 4
+who were subsequently onered dumission.
+C1 Total first-time, first-year (freshman) men who applied 2520 C1 Total first-time, first-year (freshman) women who applied 3514 C1 Total first-time, first-year (freshman) men who were admitted 1609 C1 Total first-time, first-year (freshman) women who were admitted 2311 C1 Total full-time, first-time, first-year (freshman) men who enrolled 550 C1 Total part-time, first-time, first-year (freshman) men who enrolled 9 C1 Total full-time, first-time, first-year (freshman) women who enrolled 734 C1 Total part-time, first-time, first-year (freshman) women who enrolled 6